SukramJ/custom_homematic/README.md

 Besides from receiving events for CUxD and CCU-Jack devices, the MQTT support also enables push events for CCU system variables, if they are correctly setup for CCU-Jack support.
 This requires `MQTT` as additional marker in the description.

 Important:
-- Please read the [MQTT related HA documentation](https://www.home-assistant.io/integrations/mqtt/) on how to setup MQTT in HA,
+- Please read the [MQTT integration documentation](https://www.home-assistant.io/integrations/mqtt/) to set up MQTT in Home Assistant.
-- Please read the [CCU-Jack documentation](https://github.com/mdzio/ccu-jack/wiki) on Howto setup CCU-Jack and an optional [MQTT-Bridge](https://github.com/mdzio/ccu-jack/wiki/MQTT-Bridge)
+- Please read the [CCU-Jack documentation](https://github.com/mdzio/ccu-jack/wiki) on how to set up CCU-Jack and an optional [MQTT Bridge](https://github.com/mdzio/ccu-jack/wiki/MQTT-Bridge).
-- Please use an MQTT-Explorer to ensure there are subscribable topics, and the event come in as expected before opening an issue for this integration.
+- Please use an MQTT explorer to ensure there are subscribable topics and that events arrive as expected before opening an issue for this integration.

 ## CUxD and CCU-Jack device support

-CUxD and CCU-Jack use Homematic (IP) device and paramset descriptions to be compatible the CCU.
+CUxD and CCU-Jack use Homematic (IP) device and paramset descriptions to be compatible with the CCU.
 This fact is also used by this integration to integrate CUxD and CCU-Jack.
 The integration is basically done for the original devices connected to BidCos-RF/-Wired) and HmIP-(Wired), and only their functionality and behaviour is relevant.

 If the implementation for CUxD or CCU-Jack differs, no further adjustments will be made in this integration!!!